5.6 Koehler Theory

 This equation is called the Koehler Equation.
-It gives us the equilibrium vapor pressure that a drop will have for a given drop radius rd.
+It gives us the equilibrium vapor pressure that a drop will have for a given drop radius rd and given number of moles of solute Ns.
 We can see that there are two competing effects: the curvature or Kelvin effect that depends on the inverse of the drop radius, and the solute or Raoult effect that depends on the inverse of the drop radius cubed.

 sk is defined as follows:

 Equation 5.13 is the form of the Koehler Equation that is most often used.
 Remember, this equation applies to individual drops.
 Each drop has its own Koehler curve because each drop has its own amount of solute of a given chemical composition.
 No two Koehler curves are alike, just as no two snowflakes are alike.